onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-setup.md

   --dynamic-startup-epoch-phase=EpochPhaseStaking \
   --loglevel=error
 ```

+> If you would like your node to sync from the start of the last network upgrade, then please see the instructions [here](https://developers.flow.com/networks/node-ops/node-operation/spork)

 For a more mature setup, it is recommended that you run the container using systemd as described [here](../../node-operation/node-setup.md#systemd)